leomccormack/Spatial_Audio_Framework/README.md

 * SAF_USE_OPEN_BLAS_AND_LAPACKE - to use [OpenBLAS](https://github.com/xianyi/OpenBLAS) and the LAPACKE interface (recommended for ARM)
 * SAF_USE_ATLAS - to use [ALTAS](http://math-atlas.sourceforge.net/) which is not recommended, since some LAPACK functions are missing.
 However, if you don't mind loosing some framework functionality, then ATLAS may still be a good choice for your particular project.

-**MacOSX users only**: If you do not define one of the above flags, then SAF will use [Apple Accelerate](https://developer.apple.com/documentation/accelerate) for CBLAS/LAPACK and also vDSP for the FFT.
+**MacOSX users only**: if you do not define one of the above flags, then SAF will use [Apple Accelerate](https://developer.apple.com/documentation/accelerate) for CBLAS/LAPACK and also vDSP for the FFT.
 However, note that Intel MKL is still the more recommended option, as it is generally faster than Accelerate.

 ## Enable SOFA support (Optional)